chisun-joung/veracode-manual-for-gitlab/README.md

 Using this image you can start dynamic analysis scans, get access to findings on the platform and more.

-## Integratiing into GitLab
+## Integrating into GitLab
 This documentation incudes 4 GitLab projects to show an example how to use all Veracode scanning technologies, in an autoamted way on your GitLab pipeline.
 There are examples on static analysis, software composition analysis, dynamic analysis and results import as GitLab issues.
-The 3 projects are:
+The 4 projects are:

 1. [Veracode-manual-for-GitLab](https://gitlab.com/veracode-gitlab-manual/veracode-manual-for-gitlab)
 This documentation.